torik42/YaLafi/README.md

   This is useful for check of foreign-language text, if marked accordingly.
   Internally used for detection of file inclusions on --include.
 - `--simple-equations`<br>
-  Replace a displayed equation only with a single placeholder from collection 'math\_repl\_display\*' in file yalafi/parameters;
+  Replace a displayed equation only with a single placeholder from collections 'math\_repl\_display\*' in file yalafi/parameters;
   append trailing interpunction, if present.
 - `--no-specials`<br>